-Maximum principal s
+Maximum principal sums 2019-20

-£m 2018-19 2019-20 2020-21 2021-22

-Principal sums

-invested > 365 days 5.000 5.000 5.000 5.000
+invested > 365 days £m £m £m £m £m £m

+5.000 5.000 5.000 5.000 5.000 5.000

-For its cash flow generated balances, the The Commissioner's Office will seek to utilise instant access and notice accounts, LVNAVs and short-dated deposits (overnight to 100 days) in order to benefit from the compounding of interest.
+There are currently no funds invested for greater than 365 days.
+For cash flow generated balances, the CFO will seek to utilise instant access and notice accounts, LVNAVs and short-dated deposits (overnight to 100 days) in order to benefit from the compounding of interest.
 Ultra Short Dated Bond Funds will be used if considered appropriate by the CFO.

-4.5 Investment Risk Benchmarking
+4.6 Investment Risk Benchmarking

-These benchmarks are simple guides to maximum risk, so they may be breached from time to time, depending on movements in interest rates and counterparty criteria.
-The purpose of the benchmark is that officers will monitor the current and trend position and amend the operational strategy to manage risk as conditions change.
+These benchmarks are simple guides to maximum risk, and may be breached occasionally, depending on circumstances.
+The purpose of the benchmarks is that officers will monitor the current and trend position and amend the operational strategy to manage risk as conditions change.
 Any breach of the benchmarks will be reported, with supporting reasons in the mid-year or Annual Report.

-Security - The Commissioners maximum security risk benchmark for the current portfolio, when compared to these historic default tables, is:

-0.06% historic risk of default when compared to the whole portfolio.
+Security - The Commissioner's maximum security risk benchmark for the current portfolio, when compared to these historic default tables, is 0.06% historic risk of default when compared to the whole portfolio.